 Program Highlight

-For those interested in taking their leadership skills to the next level and learn how to lead change to boost well-being in your workplace, the AAFP is now offering an exciting opportunity – at no charge!
+For those interested in taking their leadership skills to the next level and learn how to lead change to boost well-being in your workplace, the AAFP offers an exciting opportunity!

-The Leading Physician Well-Being (LPW) Program, developed by the AAFP and the United Health Foundation, is a unique, tuition-free certificate program designed to help you develop the leadership skills you need to spearhead that change among the physicians and other clinicians in your practice or health care organization.
-The application process will begin in in the fall.
+The Leading Physician Well-Being (LPW) Program is a unique certificate program designed to help you develop the leadership skills you need to spearhead that change among the physicians and other clinicians in your practice or healthcare organization.

 With the additional challenges created by the COVID-19 pandemic, the OAFP acknowledges the toll that the current environment is taking on the well-being of its members and their care teams.